Matafou/landmark/README.md

 This package provides so called "landmarks" to emacs.

 Landmarks are a fast navigation facility for emacs, based on emacs "registers", but faster to use.
-The main idea is to attach (some kind of) registers to **keyboard keys** (typically a numpad key or an "f" key) instead of characters.
-Hitting just one key makes the jump, and a simple keystroke sets the landmark.
+Similarly to an emacs register, a landmark is a location where you might want to come back later.
+Unlike registers it is either

+- a buffer (jumping back to a \"buffer landmark\" jumps to the buffer at its current point position)
+- or a precise position in a buffer (\"position landmark\").

+Like registers, each landmark is identified uniquely by a character but this is anecdotical.
+More importantly it is also attached to a **key of your keyboard**.
+Jumping to the landmark is done by hitting that key (typically a numpad key or a "f" key).

+Unlike registers, (position) landmarks are visible.
+This is configurable using `landmark-face`, `landmark-show-landmark-position` and `landmark-show-landmark-fringe`.

 ## Installation